 Swelling over the incision is common after hernia surgery.
 It doesn't mean that the surgery was unsuccessful.
-Placing an ice pack on the incision
+To reduce swelling and

-during the first 24 hours helps reduce swelling.
+Put a thin cloth between the ice and your skin.
 Call your doctor if you have any of these symptoms:

 Surgical repair is recommended for